prettybuffy/prettybuffy.github.io/_pages/about.md

 I’m a rising fourth-year PhD candidate in Computer Science at Brown University, where I am advised by [Jeff Huang](https://jeffhuang.com/).

-I build and evaluate human-AI interaction systems to tackle real-world challenges, with a focus on Natural Language Processing (NLP), Human-AI Interaction, and Computational Social Science.
+I study human-AI collaboration in everyday settings, with a focus on Natural Language Processing (NLP), Human-AI Interaction, and Computational Social Science.
 My systems have been deployed in healthcare, education, legal aid, and for the marginialised population in Global South.
 My long term research goal is to improve people's lives and relationships through the design of better tech.

 <!-- My research focuses on leveraging Human-Computer Interaction (HCI) principles to enhance the accessibility and effectiveness of digital technologies in addressing critical societal challenges.
 This involves evaluating scalable mental health systems, such as Large Language Models and online peer support, and creating inclusive technologies that cater to the needs of diverse populations, including children, parents, and communities affected by COVID-19.
 By bridging the gap between technological advancements and social impact, my goal is to ensure human-centered AI solutions are accessible, fair, and beneficial for all users.